How Does Laser Hair Removal Work? | London Premier Laser & Skin Clinic Book Free Consultation

 Is There Any Pain During Laser Treatment?

+Many wonder if laser hair removal is painful.
 Laser hair removal is a very safe procedure and is virtually painless.
 In action, the lasers emit a precise beam of light that can then cauterise or destroy the hair follicle so that the strand of hair is safely killed without damaging surrounding tissue or skin.
-Some people report a mild discomfort during the treatment, like an elastic band snapping on the skin.
+Some people report mild discomfort during the treatment, like an elastic band snapping on the skin.

 Diagram indicating how laser hair removal works beneath the skin